jsstrn/jsstrn.me/content/notes/kata-root-of-number.md

 ---
-title: "🥋 Find the root of a number"
+title: "Find the root of a number"

-tags: [interviews, kata]
+tags: [kata]
 categories: [software engineering]
 ---